-- 1. Students arrive on time and are present for the duration of the program (3 pm-7 pm). - 2.
+- Students arrive on time and are present for the duration of the program (3 pm-7 pm).
+Students must provide their own transportation. - 2.
 Students are expected to complete all classroom work. - 3.
 Students can not attend any school-sponsored sports, clubs, or activities until the RIA assignment is successfully completed. - 4.
 Students are expected to participate in a social work and community service component as part of the program.